The world is the sum of what is past and what has detached from us.

 Spleen is based on the notion of sedimentation.

-It's also an attempt to document Athens' depression era.
+It's also an attempt to visualize Athens' depression era.

 I narrate the city through the eyes of an urban geologist.